 It is critically important to obtain medication from your provider prior to travel and to take it as prescribed.
 If during or after return you experience illness such as a high or recurrent fever, seek medical care immediately, and inform your provider about your recent travel risk.

-As of 7/2024
+NOTE:As of 7/2024

-, the military only uses VBD vaccines for tick-borne encephalitis, Japanese encephalitis, and yellow fever for Service members stationed or deployed to endemic areas.
-Other VBD vaccines may only be approved for children, such as malaria and dengue, OR are still so new that policies on their use have not been incorporated into military requirements (such as for chikungunya).
+, the military only uses VBD vaccines for tick-borne encephalitis, Japanese encephalitis, and yellow fever for service members stationed or deployed to endemic areas.
+Other VBD vaccines may only be approved for children, such as malaria and dengue, or are still so new that policies on their use have not been incorporated into military requirements (such as for chikungunya).
 Instead of vaccines for most VBDs the military opts for prophylaxis medications (such as for malaria), or post-exposure treatment using an antibiotic (such as doxycycline for tick-borne illnesses like Lyme) – both which are effective and used by civilians.

 Additional Resources

-VBD threats by world areas and recommended prophylactic medicines/vaccines
+VBD threats by world areas and recommended prophylactic medicines/vaccines:

-Preventing exposure (prevent bug bites)
+Preventing exposure (prevent bug bites):